brandonkal/linaria/docs/BUNDLERS_INTEGRATION.md

 };
 ```

 Linaria will output CSS files with the same syntax and line numbers as the input.
 This allows for high resolution source maps.
-It will also fix relative url()s so that css-loader can locate these resources from the generated css file.
-In order to have the source maps point back to the original javascript files rather than the generated CSS file, you should wrap your css processor in the tiny source map helping loaders as shown above.
+It will also fix relative `url()`s so that css-loader can locate these resources from the generated css file.
+To have the source maps point back to the original JavaScript files rather than the generated CSS file, you should wrap your css processor in the tiny source map helping loaders as shown above.

 You can copy this file to your project if you are starting from scratch.